 There are simply not enough hours in the day to get work and personal tasks done.
 This constant need to do more in less time has led to the decline of adequate sleep.
 According to the CDC about 30 % of Americans report getting fewer than six hours of sleep a night.

 Measures workplaces can try to put in place may be:

 - Cut technology at night.
 Workers are tethered to the office through cell phones, emails.
 Managers need to understand and have policies against after-hours work that make it virtually impossible to have adequate rest and recovery to prepare for the next day.

 - Flexible work schedules and encourage employees to take breaks.
 Schedule time to meet with the health coach to learn mindfulness techniques to refresh and re-charge.

 - Practice time management and other personalized solutions to ease workloads.

 - Offer a Sleep Challenge that helps employees practice good sleep routines such as turning off electronics, having a set bedtime and getting 7-8 hours of quality sleep a night

 - Focus on sleep and rest in your ongoing communications.
 Messaging campaigns are key to changing thought about behaviors.
 Good campaigns are repetitive, concise, and relevant to individual.

-A good night’s sleep seems so simple, but just a small sleep deficit can affect relationships, social skills, decisions-making, judgment and other complex thinking.
-To learn more about how our on-site wellness coaches can offer solutions to help employees “rest and renew” or for information about setting up a sleep focused wellness challenge contact us!
+A good night’s sleep seems so simple, but just a small sleep deficit can affect relationships, social skills, decision-making, judgment and other complex thinking.
+To learn more about how our on-site wellness coaches can offer solutions to help employees “rest and renew” or for information about setting up a sleep-focused wellness challenge contact us!